JohanPeeters/auth0-token/README.md

-## Goal ##
+## Objective ##

-Provide a Node.js library to request tokens from Auth0.
-At present, only the OAuth 2.0 Client Credentials Grant is supported.
+Provide a Node.js library to use tokens from Auth0.

 ## Installation ##

 Install as an NPM package, e.g. with

-    yarn add auth0-token-request
+    yarn add auth0-token

 ## Use ##

+Request a token as follows:

-    const TokenRequest = require('auth0-token-request/TokenRequest')
+    const TokenRequest = require('auth0-token/TokenRequest')

     const config = {
       IdP: 'some-domain.auth0.com',